How to delete PDF pages using Python

 └── processor.py

-In this post, you learned how to easily and automatically delete pages from a PDF document for your Python application using our Delete PDF Page API.
+This tutorial showed you how to delete pages from a PDF document in your Python application using our delete PDF page API.

-You can integrate these functions into your existing applications to remove pages from PDFs.
-With the same API token, you can also perform other operations, such as merging documents into a single PDF, adding watermarks, and more.
+Integrate these functions into your existing applications to remove pages from PDFs.
+With the same API token, you can perform other operations, such as merging documents into a single PDF, adding watermarks, and more.
 To get started with a free trial, sign up(opens in a new tab) here.

 Jonathan D. Rhyne